 When Should You Track the Rule of 40?

 Generally speaking, the Rule of 40 is more reliable for mature companies than young ones in the SaaS industry.

 Young companies with venture capitalist backing have volatile Rule of 40 numbers.
 You’re trying to hit the T2D3 path to $100 million in revenue.
 And a few big customer signings could put your growth rate at a high level that’s unsustainable.
 Or, you may invest heavily in R&D as well as sales and marketing to find product/market fit and achieve rapid growth.
 That limits profitability in the early days.
 But fast-growing companies could capture enough market share to make short-term losses worth it.

 As growth slows and your company matures, you need to strike a better balance.
 But what does “mature” mean in this context?

-According to Feld, “mature” means hitting at least $1 million in monthly recurring revenue (MRR).
+According to Feld, “mature” means the stage in a company’s life cycle where you are hitting at least $1 million in monthly recurring revenue (MRR).
 For his Techstars Co-founder David Cohen, it means having annual recurring revenue (ARR) of $15-$20 million.
 And for others, it means having closer to $50 million in annual revenue.
 Focusing too heavily on the Rule of 40 in the early stages of your SaaS business can lead to strategic missteps.

-How Do You Calculate the SaaS Rule of 40?
+How To Calculate the SaaS Rule of 40

 Calculate the SaaS Rule of 40 by adding growth rate percentage to profit margin for a given time period.
 You can see the quick Rule of 40 formula below.